-Given just how cold New England winters can get, it should come as no surprise that we constantly hear from homeowners who want to heat their homes more efficiently.
-With the broad array of heating systems available, it can be hard to find the most effective option for your home.
-Knowing a bit about different heating systems can make that choice easier.
+Given just how cold Massachusetts winters can get, it should come as no surprise that we constantly hear from homeowners who want to heat their homes more efficiently.
+With the broad array of heating systems available, it can be hard to find the most energy-efficient heater for your home.
+Knowing a bit about different heating systems can make that choice easier and Hurley & David is here to help.

-Regardless of the system you choose or have already installed, you can improve the heating efficiency of your home by sealing air leaks and properly insulating, especially in the attic.
-Taking those steps before you upgrade to a new system can actually reduce your home’s heating load, letting you save money up front by buying a smaller system.
+Regardless of the heating system you choose or have already installed, you can improve the heating efficiency of your home by sealing air leaks and properly insulating, especially in the attic.
+Taking those steps before you upgrade to a new heating system can actually reduce your home’s heating load, letting you save money upfront by buying a smaller and more energy-efficient system.

 Types of Heating Systems